-\paragraph{Contraction of preimages.} The backward contracting factor $\xi\in (0,1)$ is defined as follows: for every $n\in \N$ and every ball $B(z,r)$, $z\in \J_c$ and $r < R'$, the diameter of every component of $f_c^{-n}(B(z,r))$ is smaller than $\xi^n$, see~\cite{przro}.
-The Collet-Eckmann condition implies the existence of $\xi$, via \cite[Propositions~2.1 and~7.2]{nonhyp}, which depends only on the constant $\Omega$ from (\ref{equ:BC}), see also the condition {\em ExpShrink} and the main result in \cite{przRLSmi03}.
-Indeed in the proof of \cite[Proposition~7.1]{nonhyp}, we have that $\xi$ can be taken as $\inf_n (\tilde\omega_n)^{1/n}$, where
+\paragraph{Contraction of preimages.} The Collet-Eckmann condition implies the existence of the backward contraction factor $\xi$, via \cite[Propositions~2.1 and~7.2]{nonhyp}, which depends only on the constant $\Omega$ from (\ref{equ:BC}), see also the condition {\em ExpShrink} and the main result in \cite{przRLSmi03}.
+Indeed in the proof of \cite[Proposition~7.1]{nonhyp}, we have that $\xi^{-1}$ can be taken as $\inf_n (\tilde\omega_n)^{1/n}$, where

 and $\omega_n$ was defined in the proof of Proposition~2.1 of~\cite{nonhyp},

 where $K>0$ is the expansion yielded by type 2 preimages of the length $l\in[0,L)$, $\lambda$ is the average expansion of a type 2 block and